AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 - The community owner who issued the invitation confirms it, allowing the partner to join the community.

-These instructions are written from the perspective of the community owner that is inviting another tenant to the community.
-For instructions from the perpective of the tenant administator receiving the invitation, see <xref:community-accept-invite>.
+**Note:** These instructions are written for the community owner who is *sending* an invition.
+For instructions for the tenant administator *receiving* the invitation, see <xref:community-accept-invite>.

 ## Prerequisites for sending community invitations